Unsure of How to Start?

 Your website design should focus on the customer experience.
 This means creating it (you may have guessed this) with your buyer persona in mind.
 Determine the elements that will visually appeal to your audience, the type of experience they enjoy, and how to optimize for more conversions.
 This might take some A/B testing, but the results will be worth it.

 While content marketing can provide more leads than paid advertising, that doesn’t mean there isn’t a place for pay-per-click ads.
-In fact, 66% of buyer-intent keywords are paid clicks (Clever Clicks).
+In fact, keyword intent is one of the most crucial aspects of paid search.
+With a keen understanding of the intent behind visitors’ searches, PPC campaigns can be very effective.

 To make sure you’re doing it right, check out HubSpot’s nine strategies for setting up proper PPC campaigns.